bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

     \tag{4}

-The main idea here is that if we pick :math:`q` carefully, we *might* have a more efficient.
+The main idea here is that if we pick :math:`q` carefully, we *might* have a more efficient method.
 The simplest case is what we saw in Example 1, for long-tail events, we can sample an alternate distribution that puts more density further out, allowing us to keep the Monte Carlo sampling reasonable.
 The only caveat is that since we're using a different distribution